MediaArea/MediaConch/DesignNarrative.md

 ### Linear PCM

 Linear Pulse Code Modulation (LPCM) is a ubiquitous and simple audio stream.
 PCM audio streams may be comprised of signed or unsigned samples, arranged in little-endian or big-endian arrangements, in any number of audio channels.
 PCM is very flexible but is not self-descriptive.
 A raw PCM file can not properly be decoded without knowing the sample encoding, channel count, endianness, bit depth, and sample rate.
-PCM is typically dependent on its container format (such as WAV) to store sufficient metadata for its decoding.
+LPCM is typically dependent on its container format (such as WAV) to store sufficient metadata for its decoding.

-Because PCM streams contain only audio samples without any codec structure or metadata within the stream, by itself any data could be considered valid PCM and decoded as audio.
+Because PCM streams contain only audio samples without any codec structure or metadata within the stream, any data by itself could be considered valid PCM and decoded as audio.
 Determining the conformity or technical health of PCM data requires the context of information provided by its container format.

 ## Development of a Conformance Checker